lakshmi25npathi/Finance-Rasa-Chatbot/README.md

 # rasa shell

-Note: We have to install rasa and spacy language model dependcies.
+Note: We have to install rasa and spacy language model dependecies.